enspyrco/monorepo/packages/flutter/apps/adventuring/the_process/README.md

 *A tool to automate "the process", a system for organising collaboration.*

-> the_proces exists in the Adventuverse (see monorepo/projects/adventuverse) so the Firestore config files (rules, etc.) can be found there.
+> the_process exists in the Adventuverse (see monorepo/projects/adventuverse) so the Firestore config files (rules, etc.) can be found there.

 [Project Notes](https://enspyrco.notion.site/TheProcess-c30833015cb84700b4692ccc897a0de1)